 - Promote a child rights agenda

-- Priority access to our advice line staffed by youth justice lawyers, to answer questions, give information and offer ongoing support with individual cases.
+- Access to our advice line staffed by youth justice lawyers, to answer questions, give information and offer ongoing support with individual cases.

 - Bi-monthly newsletter with legal updates on new caselaw and legislation.

-- Reduced ticket price for our annual foundation youth justice training event (member rate = £100 per person per day.
-The non-member rate is £200).
+- Reduced ticket price for our annual youth justice summit.

 Annual membership rates